MainulDip/KotlinMultiplatformStudy/Gradle-101.md

 `./gradlew tasks` will list all root project tasks `./gradlew module:tasks` will list the module specific tasks

+### Gradle Task Creation and Config:
+With gradle task, 3 kind of states can occurred
+- Registering a task - using a task (implemented by you or provided by Gradle, Zip, Copy Delete ...) in your build logic.
+- Configuring a task - defining inputs and outputs for a registered task.
+- Implementing a task - creating a custom task class (i.e., custom class type).

 Tasks can be configured